-The Board of Education recognizes that finances and financial management are critical to the support of the whole school program.
-To make that support as effective as possible, the Board of Education shall:
+The Board of Education recognizes that finances and financial management are critical to the support of the whole school program district operations.
+To make that support as effective as possible To that end, the Board of Education shall:

 - 1. Encourage advance planning through the best possible budget procedures. - 2.
 Explore all practical sources of financial support. - 3.
 Guide the expenditure of funds so as to extract the greatest educational returns. - 4.
 Establish top-quality accounting, control, and reporting procedures. - 5.
 Maintain the level of unit expenditure needed to provide quality education within the ability of the community to pay.